 Raised in the suburbs of New York City, Steffie graduated from SUNY Purchase with a degree in creative writing.
 A love of music led her to journalism, and she ardently covered the indie rock scene of the late ‘90s, eventually becoming a staff writer at VH1.com.
-In 2003, taking her personal yoga practice to a deeper level, Steffie became a certified teacher and began to incorporate spiritual and metaphysical ideas into her work.
-She wrote for wellness-oriented magazines including Yoga Journal and was also associate producer of the documentary feature Yoga, Inc., which premiered at Toronto’s Hot Docs.
+In 2003 she took her personal yoga practice to a deeper level, becoming a certified teacher and beginning to incorporate spiritual and metaphysical ideas into her writing.
+She contributed to wellness-oriented magazines including Yoga Journal and was also associate producer of the documentary feature Yoga, Inc., which premiered at Toronto’s Hot Docs.
 In 2004, she worked as an associate editor at The New York Times Magazine, launching the style magazine T.

 Steffie moved to Los Angeles in 2005, where she has continued to write about spirituality, fashion, art, food, entertainment, beauty, books, architecture and design for almost all the city’s major publications, including Los Angeles Magazine, Variety, The Hollywood Reporter, C Magazine, GOOD, and LA Weekly, where she was a founding member of the Style Council blog.
-She was a contributing editor at Hollywood Life, and in late 2011 she joined Pasadena Magazine as Editor in Chief, a position she held until 2013.
+In late 2011 she joined Pasadena Magazine as Editor in Chief, a position she held until 2013.

 Throughout it all, she has continued to explore L.A.’s esoteric side, interviewing yogis, shamans, commune members, artists, authors, scientists and historians.
 It was while writing a feature about The Source Family, a 1970s Hollywood cult, and simultaneously doing a piece on contemporary healers, that Steffie began to understand how profoundly mystical ideas had shaped the city’s identity.
 From there, a book about what she calls “Cosmic Los Angeles” was born.
 She continues to develop Cosmic City: The History of Seekers in Los Angeles.